Core requirements and policies in robotics

 Archived Program Guides

-To earn dual majors within the College of Engineering, you must satisfy the requirements for both programs and take at least 14 additional credit hours of pertinent technical electives beyond either major (142 credits total).
-You should schedule advising appointments at both departments to determine allowable overlap among requirements.
-Approval by both departments involved is required.
-For additional information, please refer to the CoE Bulletin sections on additional bachelor’s degrees and double counting courses.
+To earn dual majors within the College of Engineering, students must satisfy the requirements for both programs and take at least 14 additional credit hours of pertinent technical coursework beyond shared requirements.